php-cache/documentation/docs/index.md

 ## Organisation overview

-Except for our adapters we have the following packages
+Excluding our adapters, we have the following packages

 | Name | Description | Badges |
 | ---- | ----------- | ------ |